imaravind007/rag/README.md

-# Renewable Energy Copilot 🌿
+# Renewable Energy DataRoom Copilot 🌿

 Renewable Energy Copilot is a Streamlit-based application that leverages OpenAI and Pinecone to provide AI-powered insights and document analysis for renewable energy projects.
 It allows users to upload documents, embed them into a vector database, and query them using natural language.